schatt89/PR_and_ML/README.md

-# Pattern Recognition and Machine Learning
+# Intro to PR and ML SNG-13006 TUNI Course
 Homework solutions for Introduction to Pattern Recognition and Machine Learning course at Tampere University

 ## K-nearest neighbours